OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-20.md

 ## Exodus 20:3

-“You shall have no other gods before me.
+“You shall not have any other gods before me.

 ## Exodus 20:4